-by Ethan Paquet
+by Ethan Paquet and Stacy Dunn

 Newcomers often face many unexpected costs as they consider entering the workforce by furthering their education or training on PEI.
 The Atlantic Immigrant Career Loan Fund (AICLF) is available to help.

-Through micro-loans, newcomers can access funding to access training that may help them to be more competitive in the job market or embark on a new career path.
+Through micro-loans, newcomers can access funding to take training that may help them to be more competitive in the job market or embark on a new career path.
 The funding is in place to help them become licensed in their fields, enter the workforce, and pay for the costs of acquiring new training, education, and credentials.

 David Harper, Program Coordinator for AICLF, says the main goal is to help newcomers to return to the profession they worked at in their home country by working toward getting their foreign credentials recognized.
 It can also help them change their career direction with a low-cost loan.
 “If they find success in their career choice, it makes our program a success.”

 The first step is to apply for a loan.
 If you do not qualify for one, AICLF may be able to help.
 AICLF can also help with living expenses for eligible applicants.